FAIRmat-NFDI/nomad-docs/docs/examples/computational_data/basics.md

 ![Overview page](images/overview_page.png){.screenshot}

-The overview page contains a summary of the parsed metadata, e.g., tabular information about the material and methodology of the calculation (in the example, a G0W0 calculation done with the [exciting](https://www.exciting-code.org/){:target="_blank"} code for bulk Si<sub>2</sub>), along with a visualization of the system and some relevant properties.
+The overview page contains a summary of the parsed metadata, e.g., tabular information about the material and methodology of the calculation (in the example, a G0W0 calculation done with the [exciting](https://www.exciting-code.org/){:target="_blank" rel="noopener"} code for bulk Si<sub>2</sub>), along with a visualization of the system and some relevant properties.

 **FILES tab**